 A bit about me

 I'm a scientist, communicator, and educator who loves finding new ways to help people engage with the world around them.
-I am currently the Senior Content Development Specialist at Columbia University's Mortimer B. Zuckerman Mind Brain Behavior Institute.
+I am currently the Associate Director of Education & Training Initiatives at Columbia University's Mortimer B. Zuckerman Mind Brain Behavior Institute.
 I care deeply about increasing access to science as well as making pathways to science/academia more equitable and inclusive.
 At Columbia, I lead neuroscience public engagement programs for high schoolers, higher education students, and teachers.

-Diana Li, Ph.D., is the Senior Content Development Specialist at Columbia University’s Mortimer B. Zuckerman Mind Brain Behavior Institute.
+Diana Li, Ph.D., is the Associate Director of Education & Training Initiatives at Columbia University’s Mortimer B. Zuckerman Mind Brain Behavior Institute.
 She leads public engagement programs that share neuroscience with the local community, including research internships for high-school students and professional development for teachers across NYC.
 She completed her undergraduate studies in ecology and evolutionary biology at Princeton University, and she earned her Ph.D. in biology from Stanford University.
 At Stanford, she studied the neurophysiology and biomechanics of squid swimming, coordinated marine biology outreach programs in her lab, and served as Outreach Chair of her department’s graduate student organization.
 A skilled science communicator, Dr. Li has spoken on Science Friday, performed at Caveat, and brought her research to local classrooms, aquariums, museums, and science expos since 2015.
 Nothing motivates her more than seeing people feel like they belong in science, and she loves finding new ways to spark that excitement.